Choice-of-Law-Dataverse/cold-case-analysis-heidelberg/cold_case_analyzer_agent/streamlit/user_documentation.md

 ## Technical Considerations and Best Practices

-The system cannot process PDF files directly - manual text extraction is required.
+The system can process PDF files directly or use raw text provided by the user.
 Ensure complete court decision text is provided, as incomplete input affects all subsequent analysis.
 The system works with multiple input languages but produces English output with proper legal terminology.

 Analysis state is maintained throughout the session but lost if the browser session ends unexpectedly.
 Complete the full analysis in a single session when possible.
 Use "Clear History" to reset and start a new case analysis.
 For optimal results, prepare by reviewing the case beforehand and formulating preliminary opinions about appropriate answers for each analysis category.
 This enables more effective evaluation and editing of AI outputs.
 Results are automatically saved to the database upon completion of all analysis steps, including user identification, model used, case citation, and complete analysis state with timestamps.
 The system provides a completion message with links to the broader CoLD project resources.

 The analyzer integrates with the broader CoLD project workflow where legal specialists access court decisions through NocoDB, extract full text from various sources, and use this tool for systematic PIL analysis.
 The structured output supports comparative research and contributes to the CoLD database of analyzed cases.